Belal95/Store-Front/README.md

 ---

-4. Run `yarn watch` to start the server on
+4. Run `db-migrate up` to run database migrations

 ---

+5. Run `yarn watch` to start the server on port 3000

+---

-5. Run `yarn build && yarn test` to run the test suites
+6. Run `yarn build && yarn test` to run the test suites

 ---